denten-books/plain-text/2-device.md

 Notebooks*, gives us another glimpse into the pre-history of the literary device.
 It begins again with a problem of "understanding" and "not understanding."
 "To understand language," Wittgenstein writes, means "to take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
+A word is always a part of a larger system.
+Similarly, a pass in football (soccer) also only makes sense as part of the game.
+It is meaningless in isolation.
 From the start of his argument, Wittgenstein envisions "understanding" as a type of trans-mediation.
 In comparing the understanding of language propositions to music, he writes: "for explanation I can only translate the musical picture into a picture in another medium and let one picture throw light on the other"